 We believe the outreach and discussions with these former students will yield actionable, evidence-based feedback and recommendations that will help participating institutions — in real time — reduce further stopouts while easing the re-enrollment process for former students.

 InsideTrack’s California Reconnect initiative is showing measurable progress in re-engaging learners with some college credit but no credential.
-An independent, third-party evaluation conducted by Education Northwest shares early results from the pilot — including a re-enrollment rate six times the national average.
-Read the full report to see the impact of personalized coaching on student outcomes and to explore recommendations for improving re-enrollment practices across California’s colleges and universities.
+An independent, third-party evaluation conducted by Education Northwest shares results from year two of the program — including a nearly 4x higher re-enrollment rate for coached learners compared to their uncoached peers.
+Read the full report to see the impact of personalized coaching on student outcomes — including tangible persistence gains — and to explore recommendations for improving re-enrollment practices across California’s colleges and universities.

 Thank you to the generous funders who make this initiative possible.